EPC-MSU/co2mon/README.md

     sudo apt-get install ntp
     # Set the rules for automatic startup with systemd
     sudo cp ./systemd/ntp-wait.service /etc/systemd/system/
-    systemctl enable ntp-wait
+    sudo systemctl enable ntp-wait
     sudo cp ./systemd/co2mon.service /etc/systemd/system/
-    systemctl enable co2mon
+    sudo systemctl enable co2mon

-You can reboot now and have co2mon service start up automatically and be available on port 15137 (http://localhost:15137) If you are bihind a NAT server like a router then you most probably can't access your device from the internet.
+You can reboot now and have co2mon service start up automatically and be available on port 15137 (http://localhost:15137) If you are behind a NAT server like a router then you most probably can't access your device from the internet.
 You will have either use port forwarding on router, or use a tunnel to another server under your control.
 SSH can be used:

     # If you own a server with DNS name domain.com and want your device be accessable with port 17137 (GatewayPorts must be enabled in sshd config file on the your-domain.com)
     ssh -N -R 17137:localhost:15137 user@your-domain.com